 What to Serve with this Tomato and Eggplant Bake

 I like serving this dish with an Italian flavored veggie sausage.
 (These pesto spinach veggie sausages from Tofurky are my fave!)
 You could also buy veggie sausage crumbles and add it to the top of this dish when serving.
-(Lightlife has a great tasting veggie sausage crumble if you need a recommendation!)

 - Roasted eggplant and pepper pita sandwich